drprojects/nora/README.md

 ## 📌  Introduction

-This project was built as a [Notion](https://www.notion.so)-based alternative to reference management softwares such as Zotero and Mendeley.
+This project was built as a [Notion](https://www.notion.so)-based alternative to reference management software such as Zotero and Mendeley.

 It is composed of the **NoRA Notion template** for you to build on top of, as well as **NoRA-Tools** to programmatically: